DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 }
 ```

 Pay attention to the number of spaces before the first digit of the output.
-The decimal is also taken into account when the field width is calculated.
+The decimal is also taken into account when the field width is measured.
+This is true for any other symbol as well such as a negative sign (-).